chenkang455/USP-Gaussian/README.md

 └── render.py
 ```

 For a comprehensive guide on synthesizing the entire synthetic dataset from scratch, as well as the pose estimation method, please refer to the [Dataset](scripts/Dataset.md) file.
+Besides, for the dataset input explanation, please check https://github.com/chenkang455/USP-Gaussian/issues/2#issuecomment-2513610500.

+> In this project, there is no need to use the `blur_data`.
+The inclusion of the `blur_data` folder is just for the convenience of visualizing the input data.
+The sharp_data contains the provided ground truth images, which are used to calculate the image restoration and 3D restoration metrics such as PSNR, SSIM, and LPIPS.
+In real-world datasets, since we cannot capture the corresponding sharp images, you can place the tfp reconstructed images in sharp_data to make the code run.
+However, the calculation results of the metrics will not be accurate.

 ### 3. Training
 * For training on the spike-deblur-nerf scene `wine`, run: